 48. This contract shall be subject to the law of the Republic of Ireland and the Irish Courts shall have exclusive jurisdiction thereunder.

-By joining us on an expedition, trek, or holiday you are embarking on a fascinating journey to some of the most exciting and spectacular locations in the world.
+By joining us on a trek, climb, holiday or training course you are embarking on a fascinating journey to some of the most exciting and spectacular locations in the world.
 The trip will be an adventure which you will remember for the rest of your life.

 By definition an adventure carries certain inherent risks and an element of unpredictability.
 When something becomes completely safe and predictable with no inherent risk, it ceases to be challenging or to be an adventure.
 Our trips take you to mountainous and/or remote areas, often in developing countries with little infrastructure.
 This is what makes the journey so exciting and rewarding.
 Your safety and enjoyment on the trip is our number one priority, but in these challenging and unpredictable conditions the inherent risks cannot be eliminated completely.